Specification tests for generalized propensity scores using double projections: Specification tests based on double projections

+This orthogonality condition exploited by the double-projection procedure has important consequences.
+For example, under some weak regularity conditions, uniformly in $\left( \beta^{\top},u\right) ^{\top}\in\Pi_{pro}$,

+for each $t\in\mathcal{T}$; see the proof of Theorem \ref{theorem1} in the next section.
+As so, $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$ is asymptotically invariant to the choice of the estimator $\widehat{\theta}_{n}$, which, in turn, facilitates a simple multiplier bootstrap method to simulate critical values of test statistics based on $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$.
+Indeed, given that we can ``ignore'' estimation effects when computing $R_{n,t}^{dpro}(\beta,u;\widehat{\theta}_{n})$, all we need to do is ``perturbate'' the residuals $e(t;\widehat{\theta}_{n})$; see Section \ref{boot} for details.
+Here, it is worth stressing that this is only feasible due to the usage of the second projection.
+Without it, we would need to either rule out discrete/mixed outcomes, and/or further impose that $\sqrt n(\widehat\theta_n-\theta_0)$ admits an asymptotically linear representation.
+Even in these cases, different estimators usually have different asymptotically linear representations, leading to different multiplier bootstraps with potentially different testing results.
+Of course, (\ref{equivalence2_dpro}) allows us to avoid these problems.

-In order to operationalize our testing procedure, we need to choose a norm to measure the distance of $R_{n,t}^{dpro}(\cdot)$ from zero.
-We propose using the Cram\'{e}r-von Mises-type test statistic
+In order to operationalize our testing procedure, we need to choose a norm to measure the distance of $R_{n,t}^{dpro}(\beta,u;\widehat\theta_n)$ from zero.
+We propose using the popular Cram\'{e}r--von Mises ($CvM$ thereafter)-type test statistic